World’s First Global Maritime Competition

 The moderate temperatures of the country allow potential divers to penetrate the depths of the Belize Hole all year round.
 Likewise, the complete absence of water currents and acute temperature changes in the swallow hole allows divers to try and make a foray all year round.

-The average temperature in the Blue Hole is reportedly about 76F at 130ft, with little difference throughout the year.
+The average temperature in the Blue Hole is reportedly about 76°F at 130ft, with little difference throughout the year.
 The descriptions of the divers pointed to the amazing beauty underneath the waters with those geological formations and also suggested that the water becomes clearer when one goes deeper.

 Despite these, there have been reported sightings of several other species, including Midnight Parrotfish, the bull shark, hammerheads and other juvenile fish species.
 However, reports also suggest that the marine life in the Hole is relatively low, and most of the time, species like sharks pass through.

-Accidents and presence of Monster in Blue Hole
+Monster in the Blue Hole

 Despite its beauty, the Great Blue Hole of Belize also often witnesses accidents, including the death of divers.
 According to reports, several divers have so far lost their lives in the darkness of the Blue Hole for various reasons.

-Interestingly, there are also stories of monsters in the Great Blue Hole of Belize doing rounds.
+Interestingly, there are also stories of monsters in the Great Blue Hole of Belize doing the rounds.
 A diving expedition from Caye Caulker in the early 1970s claimed the presence of monsters in the waters, saying they had witnessed an apparition of a sea serpent.
 According to the claims, the sighted beast was 20 long and had red eyes.

 Ignoring such doubtful claims, thousands of divers visit the Great Blue Hole of Belize every year to explore the brilliance of nature.
-The Great Blue Hole of Belize is a natural marvel among the most amazing places on earth.
+The Great Blue Hole of Belize is a natural marvel among the most amazing places on Earth.

 You might also like to read